liquity/dev/README.public.md

 docker kill liquity
 ```

-### Running with `docker-compose`

-See [packages/dev-frontend/docker-compose.yml](packages/dev-frontend/docker-compose.yml) for a simple example of docker-compose configuration.

 ### Configuring a public Dev UI

 If you're planning to publicly host Dev UI, you might need to pass the Docker container some extra configuration in the form of environment variables.